Kling AI Review 2026: Best AI Video Generator Under $10?

 ✅ The Good:

-• Native synchronized audio generation in Kling 2.6 eliminates a significant post-production step for freelancers delivering complete video-with-sound packages
+• Native audio generation in 6 languages with accurate lip-sync — eliminates a separate post-production step for multilingual content.

 ❌ The Bad (The Catch):

-• Generation times are slow — 5 to 15 minutes per clip depending on plan and server load; Runway generates equivalent clips in under 2 minutes, making Kling painful for prompt-iteration workflows
+• Generation speed is slow — 5 to 15 minutes per clip depending on the plan and server load.
+Runway generates equivalent clips in under 2 minutes.
+For freelancers iterating rapidly on prompt variations, the queue time makes experimentation expensive in both time and credits.

 Plan